Magnesium-rich foods including spinach, almonds, pumpkin seeds, avocado, bananas

 Food Sources of Magnesium: Nature’s Medicine Cabinet

 Leafy greens like spinach, kale, and Swiss chard are rich in magnesium.
-So are nuts and seeds — almonds, pumpkin seeds, cashews — along with legumes like black beans and lentils.
-Whole grains such as quinoa, oats, and brown rice provide a steady stream of magnesium as well.
+So are nuts and seeds, such as almonds, pumpkin seeds, cashews, sesame seeds, along with legumes like black beans and lentils.
+Whole grains such as quinoa, oats, and brown rice also provide a steady stream of magnesium.

-Interestingly, even water can be a magnesium source.
+Interestingly, even water can be a source of magnesium.
 Mineral-rich spring water provides small but consistent doses that contribute to overall intake.
 Unfortunately, modern water filtration systems and processed foods strip much of it away.

 magnesium-rich foods, such as avocado, nuts, banana, chia seeds, sesame seeds, spinach, pulses and legumes